Retirement: Now you get to do all the fun stuff!

 Pro tip: Your neighborhood Buy Nothing Facebook page might be a source for free gardening supplies as well as connections with other dirt worshippers.

 Consider fruits and berries as well for perennial produce.
-“How to Plan a No-Waste Garden” will help you get going.
+“How to Start a Vegetable Garden (That Won’t Overwhelm You)” will help you get going.
 Bon appetit!

 2. Map out your family tree